RiskyRisto/simLekuri/Model_description.md

 - Recovery service
 - tEndWaiting = now()
 - tEnd = now() + timeInRecovery
-#Additional feature
+## Additional feature
-- During the preparation, some new information is found and the surgery needs to be cancelled cancelling probability needed skip the operation and recovery phases
+- During the preparation, some new information is found and the surgery needs to be cancelled
+- cancelling probability needed (self.operation_cancelled)
+- skip the operation and recovery phases